Inside: A guide to creating healthy and fun snacks your kids actually eat…and totally love!

 - Avocado toast.
 Okay, in my house, this one is more for me than my kids—but it’s still worth putting on the list.
 ESPECIALLY if you’re one of the lucky ones who’s children like avocado!
 All you need is avocado mashed with a little bit of garlic powder, onion powder, cayenne, salt and pepper, a piece of toast (whole-grain, gluten-free—whatever!).
 Add some extra protein with an egg on top (prepared hard-boiled & sliced or over-medium).

 And, when you’re having so much fun, why stop there?!
 These snack ideas can easily be converted into lunches as well.
-Check out my post on How to Create an Awesome Car Picnic—which offers more great info on ready-made lunches—plus, you can get the 411 on my favorite containers, and more.
+Check out my post on How to Create Healthy Meals for On-the-Go—which offers more great info on ready-made lunches—plus, you can get the 411 on my favorite containers, and more.

 Hopefully, I’ve provided you with a few great snack ideas that you and your children can truly get excited about!
 Be sure to download the Complete Healthy Snack Planning Guide from our Printables Resource Library.
 Sign up below to gain access to that, plus plenty of other helpful planning tools and printables!